 You may need to send a notification to a set of recipients from a Databricks notebook.
 For example, you may want to send email based on matching business rules or based on a command’s success or failure.
 This article describes two approaches to sending email or SMS messages from a notebook.
 Both examples use Python notebooks:

-This approach requires that you have an Amazon Simple Notification Service (SNS) topic to send the notification to.
-Recipients who are subscribed to the SNS topic will receive the email or SMS notification.
+This approach requires that you have an Amazon Simple Notification Service (SNS) article to send the notification to.
+Recipients who are subscribed to the SNS article will receive the email or SMS notification.

 You may need to install

 boto3, a Python library for working with Amazon AWS:

 Add the following Python commands to your notebook, replacing

 <sample values> with your own: